AusCamino Festival Background and Profile

 With such enthusiasm and support, the team announced plans to ‘go big’ and start an annual Camino themed festival.
 This event aims to attract attendees from all around Australia to come to the Blue Mountains which has proven to have so much to offer pilgrims and prospective pilgrims.

 Having the AusCamino Festival in the Blue Mountains facilitates promoting the area as a great place to visit when training for long distance walking.
 There are many local accommodation and tourist providers who are involved and actively supportive of the growing ‘Camino community’.
-Like-minded people coming together for the fellowship, to meet others, to walk and talk and learn all about the Caminos, about Spain, the food, the equipment, the walking, etc. etc. All things Camino, all things Spanish.
+Like-minded people coming together for the friendship, to meet others, to walk and talk and learn all about the Caminos, about Spain, the food, the equipment, the walking, etc. etc. All things Camino, all things Spanish.

 The first AusCamino Festival – 2017

 Amazing !!
 It was really hard work to do so much and to deliver it well.
 As many event organisers will attest, there is never a second to relax.
 So many people chipped in and helped without even being asked.
 And somehow, we floated our way through surrounded by all the happy people.
 It is the people who make it so SPECIAL.
 What we are doing here is trying to promote a ‘Camino culture’, and even beyond that – to create a movement.
-Sue Kenney, one of our speakers on the day expresses it well when she writes about ‘living the virtues of being a pilgrim in life’.
+Sue Kenney, one of our speakers on the day expressed it well when she wrote about ‘living the virtues of being a pilgrim in life’.

-Total Festival attendees: approx..
-250 including EXPO & sessions.
+Total Festival attendees: approx. 250 including EXPO & sessions

 Training Walks & popup Albergue: 30 (popup FULL)